RendijsC/DS-CA1/README.md

 ###  Extra (If relevant).

 [ State whether you have created a multi-stack solution for this assignment or used lambda layers to speed up update deployments.
 Also, mention any aspect of the CDK framework __that was not covered in the lectures that you used in this assignment. ]

+Translation was added which was not covered in the lab.
+A game is able to be translated which then is saved back to teh games table.